Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-development-overview.md

 # Excel Development

-You can create an integration with Excel by using either Microsoft Graph or the Office Add-ins platform.
-Each of these integration options facilitates a particular type of scenario.
+Both Microsoft Graph and the Office Add-ins platform facilitate integration with Excel.
+Which form of integration you choose will depend upon your specific objectives.

 ## Access Excel data with Microsoft Graph